The Mossi

 An interesting aspect of Mossi life is the relationship of the family.
 The family is not as much a unified social group as families in other cultures.
 The husband and wife live in separate, homes and sons must leave the house as soon as they are circumcised.
 Young wives have no status at all until they bear their first child.
 The children of the younger wives are never raised by the wife herself, but by the older wives.

-To see more articles on other African people groups, click here.
+Check out more articles on other African people groups.

 This article is free.
 You can publish or circulate this article on other websites as long as you give credit to Africa Imports; and include a link back to africaimports.com at the end of the article.